Skip to main content

 Radiation Monitoring

-Environmental gamma radiation is continuously measured by dosimeters around the Lucas Heights site and in the local area.
-Environmental radiation levels are also monitored at a station in Engadine; the data is published online every 15 minutes.
+Environmental gamma radiation is also measured by dosimeters around the Lucas Heights site and in the local area.

-A temporary rise in environmental gamma radiation is often detected when it rains.
+A temporary rise in environmental radiation is often detected when it rains.
 This occurs because rain affects the behaviour of naturally occurring radionuclides, such as the gas radon.
 These radionuclides can be absorbed by raindrops and temporarily concentrated near the ground.
 Also, radon naturally builds up in air spaces in the soil and can be released when rain soaks into the ground.

 Disclaimer